-The Soviets have four Artillery Barrage Markers with one being available to each Front when in Offensive Posture.
-Each scenario will list which are "Ready" and "Not Ready" at game start.
+Each Soviet Front HQ has a corresponding Artillery Barrage Marker.

+3.4a Ready.
+An Artillery Barrage Marker may be spent in the Air/Naval Barrage

+Segment if the Front HQ is in Offensive Posture and the Marker is Ready.
+The process and restrictions are:
-- 3.4a Ready.
-A "Ready" Artillery Barrage Marker can be spent during any Soviet Air & Ship Barrage Segment by placing it on the map.
-The effects and restrictions are: - The Front HQ must be in Offensive Posture and the placement hex must be both adjacent to a Soviet combat unit and within the Throw range of an HQ which is both Assigned to and within the Command Range of that Front.

-- During the Air & Ship Barrage Segment, Soviet artillery units which are a) in Combat Mode, and b) in the same or contiguous hexes, may barrage the placement hex and any two adjacent hexes.
-These barrages are 'free' (no supply cost). - Units which conduct such a barrage are free to fire in the Barrage Segment of the same turn, paying normal supply costs the marker's position).
+- Place the Marker in a target hex, which must be adjacent to a Soviet combat unit and within the Throw range of an HQ which is Assigned to and within the Command Radius of the corresponding Front. - During the Air/Naval Barrage Segment, Soviet artillery units which are a) in Combat Mode, and b) in the same or contiguous hexes, may barrage the target hex and any two adjacent hexes.
+There is no supply cost for this Barrage.
+Each artillery or Katy unit may only barrage one hex (though per 1.6d artillery divisions may fire RE independently). - The units involved can Barrage again in the Combat Phase, paying normal supply costs.

 3.4b Not Ready.
-After conducting the free barrages (above) flip the marker and put it 9 turns ahead on the Player Aid Card
+After conducting the free barrages (above) flip the marker and put it 9 turns ahead on the Player Aid Card the marker's position).